Home

 You would usually have 3 months minus 1 day from the date of the unfair dismissal or detriment to make a claim to an employment tribunal.

-You may be able to claim interim relief if you are:
+You might be able to claim interim relief if you:

 You must make an application for interim relief within 7 days of the 'effective date of termination'.